maxrmorrison/pyfoal/README.md

  - Support for Python 3
  - Support for performing forced alignment both in Python and on the command-line
+ - Support for multiprocessing.
+Previous implementations attempt to write to the same temporary files when multiprocessing.
  - Fewer alignment failures due to, e.g., out-of-vocabulary (OOV) words or punctuation
  - Direct integration with [`pypar`](https://github.com/maxrmorrison/pypar),